-{\arabic{section}} {\thesection.\arabic{equation}} {\it Proof of Corollary 1.2} For $p\in M$, let $G_{p}$ be the isotropy group of the action of $G$ at $p$, by lemma 1.1 we know that $L_{p}^{\#}=M$, then by lemma 2.1 we get that the isotropy group of any point must coincide with $G_{p}$, since the action of $G$ is effective, we have that $G_{p}$ is the identity, so the action of $G$ is free, and $\pi: M \rightarrow B$ is a principal $G$-bundle. $ \square$\\
+{\it Proof of Corollary \ref{cor}} For $p\in M$, let $G_{p}$ be the isotropy group of the action of $G$ at $p$.
+By Lemma \ref{lem1} we know that $L_{p}^{\#}=M$, then by \cite{wi} one can connect any two points of $M$ by a piecewise horizontal geodesic.
+In \cite{gw1} it was shown that, if $\gamma$ is a horizontal geodesic with respect to a homogeneous fibration of a manifold $M$, then the isotropy groups of the action coincide for every point of $\gamma$.
+Hence, we get that the isotropy group of any point must coincide with $G_{p}$.
+Since the action of $G$ is effective, we have that $G_{p}$ is the identity, so the action of $G$ is free, and $\pi: M \rightarrow B$ is a principal $G$-bundle. $ \square$